GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 		* Terraform Cloud Private Registry capabilities automatically synchronizing Modules and Providers from Terraform Public registry
 		* Private Providers and private Modules are hosted on the private registry and limited to members of that organization

-* **Terraform Workspaces**:
-	* Terraform workspaces are compatible with **Terraform Cloud** and **Terraform Enterprise** and differ from locally ran Terraform which stores configuration, `terraform.tfstate` and variables in a persistent working directory (save on disk)
-		* **Terraform Cloud workspaces are required.**
-	* Terraform Cloud manages infrastructure collections with _workspaces_ instead of directories.
-A workspace contains everything Terraform needs to manage a given collection of infrastructure, and separate workspaces function like completely separate working directories.
-	* Terraform Cloud enhances workspaces by storing Credentials and Secrets as sensitive variables, instead of shell environments and prompts and also stores Terraform in linked version control repository, or periodically uploaded via API/CLI including state versions (for rollback, history), run history (auditing) as well as RBAC authentication to workspaces
-	* Unless using `git`, a local Terraform operation will not include any version control

 ### Terraform Cloud ☁️ vs Terraform Enterprise

 * Terraform Enterprise is offered as a private installation, whereas Terraform Cloud is available as a hosted service at [https://app.terraform.io](https://app.terraform.io/) (SaaS)